ianlini/feagen/README.rst

 If you want to generate another bundle, the data that has been generated will not be generated again.
 This saves much time!

 Finally, the data bundle is generated according to the ``structure`` specified in the bundle config.
 You can use `hdfview <https://support.hdfgroup.org/products/java/hdfview/>`_ to check the resulting global data and data bundle.
 It may help you understand what the output is.
+You can also use the argument ``--no-bundle`` if you don't want to generate the data bundle (only the global data will be generated).

 Now, you can use the data bundle to do machine learning!